 The CovPall survey – open to all clinical leads across the globe

 There are two parts to CovPall.
 The first is an international electronic survey of those providing palliative care in any setting (such as hospices, palliative care units, acute hospitals, community and home settings).
 This includes both adult and children’s services.
 The aim is to map and understand the response of specialist palliative care providers and hospices to COVID-19 including their workforce and volunteer deployment, service and technology innovations, clinical policies and practices, challenges and successes.
-This survey is open now, and our research ethics approvals from King’s College London mean that it is open to all clinical leads to complete for their services, including those outside the UK.
+This survey is open now (until 31 July 2020), and our research ethics approvals from King’s College London mean that it is open to all clinical leads to complete for their services, including those outside the UK.
 We are delighted at the response we have received so far, from across the globe.
-We can send you information about the survey if you email us at email@example.com (with CovPall in the subject line) or you can look at our webpage for more details.
+We can send you information about the survey if you email us at firstname.lastname@example.org (with CovPall in the subject line) or you can look at our webpage for more details.
 We are delighted that the EAPC is supporting us in this work and you can find information on their website too.

 CovPall study – an opportunity to compare and contrast approaches to care